nataliatesarova/python_project3/README.md

 ![Employee data added successfully](readme-docs/images/.png)
 ![Editing success](readme-docs/images/.png)

-If the data entered is not in the correct format or the ID is not matched for editing the user is returned the message 'data validation failed' or "No matching data found" respectively, and presented with main options.
+If the data entered is not in the correct format or the ID is not matched for search and editing the user is returned the message 'data validation failed' or "No matching data found" respectively, and presented with main options.

 ![Data validation failed](readme-docs/images/.png)
 ![No matching data found](readme-docs/images/.png)

-These messages provide clarity and reduce uncertainty.
+The messages provide clarity and reduce uncertainty for the user.

 The application was tested on Google Chrome, Safari, Firefox and Microsoft Edge browsers without issues.